- What Is a Construction Plan?

 Maintain Your Construction Project Plan

-Making a construction project plan is only the beginning.
-You also need to maintain it.
-While we touch on some things you can do, like continuous planning, the topic deserves its own section.
+Making a construction project plan is only the beginning—you also need to maintain it!
 Here are some ways to manage your construction management plan.

 Create a Roadmap